Our Pipeline

 Clinical Trial Overview

-VIRAGE trial (EudraCT 2022-000897-24) is multi-center, open label, randomized, 2-parallel arm, Phase IIb study evaluating intravenous VCN-01 in combination with first-line standard-of-care chemotherapy (SoC) in patients with newly-diagnosed metastatic pancreatic adenocarcinoma.
-Approximately 92 patients in about 25 sites across Spain, Germany and the USA will be randomized in a 1:1 ratio into one of two treatment arms:
+VIRAGE trial (EudraCT 2022-000897-24; NCT05673811) is a multicenter, open label, randomized, 2-parallel arm, Phase IIb study evaluating intravenous VCN-01 (zabilugene almadenorepvec) in combination with first-line standard-of-care chemotherapy (SoC) in patients with newly-diagnosed metastatic pancreatic adenocarcinoma.
+The study enrolled 92 evaluable patients across 14 sites in Spain and the USA.
+Patients were randomized in a 1:1 ratio into one of two treatment arms:

 Arm I: